AndrovT/DarkSouls-TAS/README.md

 ## Auxilliary Sequences ##

-Auxilliary sequences have length 0 which means that they cannot containe inputs, however they can have other effects.
+Auxilliary sequences have length 0 which means that they cannot contain inputs, however they can have other effects.

 ```python
 zero_mouse # Moves mouse to coordinates 0, 0 by overwriting memory.